 - Accurate payments based on expense data

-- Complies with new tax laws and state labor codes
+- Complies with IRS tax rules and state labor codes

 - More competitive in current job market